Yaron Svoray: Intelligence career

-In the early 1990s, he went undercover inside the German Neo Nazi organization.
-He convinced them that he was an Australian neo-Nazi named Ron Furey who wanted to join the German Neo Nazis.
+In the early 1990s, he went undercover inside a German neo-Nazi organization.
+He convinced them that he was an Australian neo-Nazi named Ron Furey who wanted to join the German neo-Nazis.
 Svoray's investigation brought him into contact with key neo-Nazi leaders.
 Furthermore, there was evidence that the German groups had managed to forge links with similar groups in South America and the United States.
 Svoray's book In Hitler’s Shadow was later adapted into a 1995 HBO special, The Infiltrator, starring Oliver Platt as Svoray.

-While working undercover Svoray discovered that a Nazi war criminal Erich Priebke who participating in the massacre at the Ardeatine caves in Rome escaped to South America and lived there under an assumed name.
+While working undercover, Svoray discovered that a Nazi war criminal Erich Priebke who participating in the massacre at the Ardeatine caves in Rome escaped to South America and lived there under an assumed name.
 The intelligence he gathered facilitated the capture and arrest of Priebke.

 In 2007, Svoray found the dumping ground for the destroyed remains of Jewish property plundered during Kristallnacht.
 The dump, situated in a forest in Brandenburg, is the size of several football fields.
 An extensive range of personal and ceremonial items were unearthed there.

 In 2013 Svoray and his team began a search for boxes full of gold dumped into the Stolpsee lake in Germany.
 This project is being filmed by National Geographic.

 Published works

-To the general public Svoray is probably best known for his hunt of Nazi era diamonds.
-Svoray’s search was documented on the History Channel’s special Blood from a Stone, which was based on the book, Blood from a Stone, written by Yaron Svoray and published by the Tor Books division of St. Martin’s Press.
+To the general public Svoray is probably best known for his hunt of Nazi-era diamonds.
+Svoray’s search was documented on the History Channel’s special Blood from a Stone, which was based on the book, Blood from a Stone, written by Yaron Svoray and Richard Hammer and published by the Tor Books division of St. Martin’s Press.

+Svoray's first book was In Hitler's Shadow, an undercover investigation of Germany's neo-Nazi movement and its connections to international fascist groups.
+Svoray's research was assisted by the Simon Wiesenthal Center.
+The book was co-written by Nick Taylor.

-Svoray's next book was Gods of Death, published in 1997 by Simon & Schuster.
-The book is an account of Svoray's hunt for the source of and sense behind the snuff film which he witnessed while undercover inside the Neo Nazi movement.
-This time Svoray presented himself as a middleman first for buyers and then for dealers of snuff films, trying to fake his way into the highly secretive industry, at several points running afoul of the Russian mob in Israel and various criminal organizations in the US and Southeast Asia.
+Svoray's next book was Gods of Death, published in 1997 by Simon & Schuster and co-written with Thomas Hughes.
+The book is an account of Svoray's hunt for the source of and sense behind a snuff film he witnessed as part of his initiation into a neo-Nazi group.
+This time Svoray presented himself as a middleman first for buyers and then for dealers of snuff films, trying to fake his way into the highly secretive industry, at several points running afoul of the Russian mob in Israel and various criminal organizations in the US, Thailand, Germany, England, France, and the Balkans.